WHAT IS THIS MEDICINE FOR?

 WHEN DO I NEED TO SEEK MEDICAL HELP?

-Seek help if you have signs of a very bad reaction to the drug including wheezing; chest tightness; fever; itching; bad cough; blue or gray skin color; seizures; or swelling of face, lips, tongue, or throat.
-Inform doctor if you experience any bruising or bleeding, any rash, or if any side effect or health problem is not better or you are feeling worse.
-Alert your doctor if you have pain when passing urine or notice blood in the urine.
+If you think there was an overdose, call your local poison control center or ER right away.
+Signs of a very bad reaction to the drug include wheezing; chest tightness; fever; itching; bad cough; blue or gray skin color; seizures; or swelling of face, lips, tongue, or throat.
+Very bad dizziness or passing out.
+A fast heartbeat.
+Very bad belly pain.
+Very loose stools (diarrhea).
+Very bad bone pain.
+Very bad muscle pain or weakness.
+Any bruising or bleeding.
+Seizures.
+Any rash.
+Side effect or health problem is not better or you are feeling worse.

 CAN I TAKE IT WITH OTHER MEDICINES?

 Sometimes drugs are not safe when you take them with certain other drugs and food.
 Taking them together can cause bad side effects.
 Be sure to talk to your doctor about all the drugs you take.